 - Day Trip to Burano or Murano (you might need three nights if you want to see these islands)

 - Go to the rooftop of Fondaco dei Tedeschi department store, possibly pick up something special while you’re there

 - Fancy coffee at Caffe Florian

-- Cheap spritz at Al Merca
+- Have a cheap spritz at Al Merca and visit cicchetti bars

 Corvara, Dolomites: 2 Days

 Where to stay: Hotel Kolfuschgerhof or sister property Hotel Belvedere